malvikasharan/APRICOT/documentation/README.rst

     $ git clone https://github.com/malvikasharan/APRICOT.git

 The `Docker image for APRICOT`_ is available on Docker hub.
-Please read the detailed documentation for the instructions to work with it (`see here`_).
+Please read the detailed `documentation`_ for the instructions.

 Working example
 ---------------